UniMath/agda-unimath/src/synthetic-homotopy-theory/smash-products-of-pointed-types.lagda.md

     ( ap
       ( λ p →
         ( ap
-          ( map-pointed-map-smash-prod-prod-Pointed-Type A B)
+          ( map-smash-prod-prod-Pointed-Type A B)
           ( inv (inl-prod-wedge-Pointed-Type A B (point-Pointed-Type A)))) ∙ ( p ∙
         ( ap
-          ( map-pointed-map-smash-prod-prod-Pointed-Type A B)
+          ( map-smash-prod-prod-Pointed-Type A B)
           ( inr-prod-wedge-Pointed-Type A B (point-Pointed-Type B)))))
       ( inv
         ( right-transpose-eq-concat
           ( ap
-            ( map-pointed-map-smash-prod-wedge-Pointed-Type A B)
+            ( map-smash-prod-wedge-Pointed-Type A B)
             ( glue-wedge-Pointed-Type A B))
-          ( eq-map-pointed-map-smash-prod-wedge-Pointed-Type A B
+          ( eq-map-smash-prod-wedge-Pointed-Type A B
             ( map-inr-wedge-Pointed-Type A B (point-Pointed-Type B)))
-          ( eq-map-pointed-map-smash-prod-wedge-Pointed-Type A B
+          ( eq-map-smash-prod-wedge-Pointed-Type A B
             ( map-inl-wedge-Pointed-Type A B (point-Pointed-Type A)))
-          ( coh-eq-map-pointed-map-smash-prod-wedge-Pointed-Type A B)))) ∙
+          ( coh-eq-map-smash-prod-wedge-Pointed-Type A B)))) ∙
     ( ap
       ( λ p →
         ( ap
-          ( map-pointed-map-smash-prod-prod-Pointed-Type A B)
+          ( map-smash-prod-prod-Pointed-Type A B)
           ( inv (inl-prod-wedge-Pointed-Type A B (point-Pointed-Type A)))) ∙ ( p ∙
         ( ap
-          ( map-pointed-map-smash-prod-prod-Pointed-Type A B)
+          ( map-smash-prod-prod-Pointed-Type A B)
           ( inr-prod-wedge-Pointed-Type A B (point-Pointed-Type B)))))
       ( ap-comp
-        ( map-pointed-map-smash-prod-prod-Pointed-Type A B)
+        ( map-smash-prod-prod-Pointed-Type A B)
         ( map-prod-wedge-Pointed-Type A B)
         ( glue-wedge-Pointed-Type A B))) ∙
     ( identification-left-whisk
       ( ap
-        ( map-pointed-map-smash-prod-prod-Pointed-Type A B)
+        ( map-smash-prod-prod-Pointed-Type A B)
         ( inv (inl-prod-wedge-Pointed-Type A B (point-Pointed-Type A)))) ( inv
         ( ap-concat
-          ( map-pointed-map-smash-prod-prod-Pointed-Type A B)
+          ( map-smash-prod-prod-Pointed-Type A B)
           ( ap
             ( map-prod-wedge-Pointed-Type A B)
             ( glue-wedge-Pointed-Type A B))
           ( inr-prod-wedge-Pointed-Type A B (point-Pointed-Type B))))) ∙ ( inv
       ( ap-concat
-        ( map-pointed-map-smash-prod-prod-Pointed-Type A B)
+        ( map-smash-prod-prod-Pointed-Type A B)
         ( inv (inl-prod-wedge-Pointed-Type A B (point-Pointed-Type A))) ( ( ap
             ( map-prod-wedge-Pointed-Type A B)
             ( glue-wedge-Pointed-Type A B)) ∙
           ( inr-prod-wedge-Pointed-Type A B (point-Pointed-Type B))))) ∙ ( ap²
-      ( map-pointed-map-smash-prod-prod-Pointed-Type A B)
+      ( map-smash-prod-prod-Pointed-Type A B)
       ( inv
         ( left-transpose-eq-concat
           ( inl-prod-wedge-Pointed-Type A B (point-Pointed-Type A))